briankeane/simpleNodeServerCourse/part3/08-TestFind.md

 });
 ```

-Let's load up our contacts array with a few contacts to search through so that we can be sure our results are good.
-Since our contacts array is exposed to the outside world through `this.contacts` (in contact.js), we can access it directly in the tests via the . operator.
+Step 1 is to set up the environment.
+Let's set up our ContactsHandler so that it looks exactly like it would if we send 5 POST requests in Postman.
+Since our contacts array is exposed to the outside world (`this.contacts` in contact.js), we can access it directly in the tests via Contact.contacts like this:
 ```
   describe('find', function () {
     it ('finds by name', function (done) {